openstack/heat/doc/source/template_guide/basic_resources.rst

 ``network``
     The name or ID of an existing network.
-You don't need to create an :ref:`OS::Neutron::Port` resource if you use this property, but you will not be able to associate a floating IP with the instance interface in the template.
+You don't need to create an :ref:`OS::Neutron::Port` resource if you use this property.
+But you will not be able to use neutron floating IP association for this instance because there will be no specified port for server.

 The following example demonstrates the use of the ``port`` and ``network``
 properties: